Horace-BELOT/worldle-unlimited/README.md

 - Offer the option to remove the already guessed countries from the dropdown
 - Offer the option to allow multiple guesses before moving to the next country
+- Find better outlines for very small countries with easy-to-distinguish outlines like Monaco.